RafalBuchner/curvatureVisualizator/README.md

 All you need to do is activate it.

-Additional options you will find in the `options` button that will appear in the bottom-right part of the Glyph Edit Window.
+You can access more options by clicking on the `options` button located in the bottom-right corner of the Glyph Edit Window.

 `Visualisation Size` controls how big the curvature representation is going to be.